Duy-Phuong/java-e-commerce/spring-boot-20-react-redux.md

     }
 ```

+And then we obviously use it for our authentication provider.

+So basically this takes in the user details service and he takes in the past quarter and then he helps them help us build our authentication manager and then the authentication manager is where we're going to **use to authenticate the user** when the user goes to a log in API

-the main things right like we use authentication manager builder to to basically build the authentication manager by actually making sure that the user has the right username and password then we're going to pass that on to the authentication manager.
+that those are the main things right like we use authentication manager builder to to basically build the authentication manager by actually making sure that the user has the right username and password then we're going to pass that on to the authentication manager.

 And that's where that's one of the things that we're going to use to actually generate the token for a user that's completely authenticated.